arv100kri/Cognitive-Services/Content/en-us/Computer-vision/GetThumbnail.md

 Weight: 90
 -->

-# Get Thumbnail
+# Generate a Thumbnail

-Thumbnail is a small representation of the original image.
-Varied devices (Phone, tablets, PC) create a need for different UX layouts and thumbnail size needs.
-This service helps in solving this problem.
+A thumbnail is a small representation of a full-size image.
+Varied devices such as phones, tablets, and PCs create a need for different user experience (UX) layouts and thumbnail sizes.
+Using smart cropping, this Vision API feature helps solve the problem.

+After uploading an image, a high quality thumbnail gets generated and the Vision API algorithm analyzes the objects within the image, then crops it to fit the requirements of the “region of interest” (ROI).
+The output gets displayed within a special framework as seen in below illustration.
+The generated thumbnail can be presented in a different aspect ratio than that of the original image to accommodate a user’s needs.

-The Algorithm works as follows:
+The thumbnail algorithm works as follows:

-* Removes distracting elements from the image and recognizes the main object
+* Removes distracting elements from the image and recognizes the main object, the “region of interest” (ROI).
-* Crops the image based on identified “Region of Interest”
+* Crops the image based on identified “region of interest”.
-* Changes the aspect ratio to fit the target thumbnail dimensions
+* Changes the aspect ratio to fit the target thumbnail dimensions.

 ![thumbnail-demo](./Images/thumbnail-demo.png)